-Any string of letters (with no accent) including or not figures or underline "_" but not starting with a figure, can be a variable, with the proviso of not being an instruction, procedure nor function.
+Any string of letters (with no accent), figures or underline "_", but not starting with a figure, can be a variable, with the proviso of not being an instruction, procedure nor function.

 2.1 Numerical variables ( → .fr)

 Omikron processes various types of numbers.
 To avoid problems, it is necessary to be attentive to use the adequate variables.
-For example calculation: V=.1: PRINT 1/V produces the error "Division by zero" because the BASIC interprets the variable V like an integer and rounds it to 0.
+For example calculation: V=.1: PRINT 1/V produces the error "Division by zero" because the BASIC interprets the variable V like an integer and rounds in such a case the value to 0.
 To prevent this error, use a "real" variable:

 V!=.1: PRINT 1/V!